 Instead of relying on harmful fire retardant chemicals, we use natural silica.
 Silica is both safe for the planet and human contact.
 By using silica, we can construct a mattress that is healthier for you and your family.

 Since 2010, we have constructed our advanced memory foam mattresses using eco-friendly materials and manufacturing processes.
 The use of plant-based oils in our Bio-Pur® foam results in less pollution and waste.
 We work hard to reduce our carbon footprint by making our products here in the United States, and by using eco-conscious shipping and storage methods.
-When mattresses are returned, they do not end up in landfills.
-Instead, we work with local partners to ensure they are responsibly recycled or donated to charities.
+We also help customers donate unwanted mattresses.

 Non-Toxic Mattress Shopping Checklist